 Myles Standish Burial Ground

-in 2015 and is maintained by the city of Duxbury.
+It was added to the National Register of Historical Places in 2015 and is maintained by the city of Duxbury.

 Myles Standish Burying Ground.
 Find A Grave.
 July 22, 2001.
 Accessed October 10, 2018. https://www.findagrave.com/cemetery/640829/myles-standish-burying-ground.